supersven/ghc-riscv-ngc-talk/slidev/slides.md

 - Generating is not safe, though.
   - Copilot (ChatGTP) invented pointer arithmetics in Cmm
   - proposed invalid RISC-V C intrinsics

 ---
+layout: section
+color: sky
+align: c
+---

+# EOF

+- Let's discuss the mentioned questions and tasks at Zurihac!
+- Looking forwards to see you in the GHC room or at the lake!